Arrow Sewer & Drain Logo

 Why Cast Iron Sewer Pipe Deteriorates

 Cast iron does not usually fail suddenly.
-It breaks down from the inside out, and the process is slow enough that homeowners often miss it until flow is affected.
+Cast iron sewer pipe corrosion works from the inside out, and the process is slow enough that homeowners often miss it until flow is affected.

 • Internal corrosion: wastewater and gases gradually corrode the interior wall, thinning the pipe over time.